ElectronicCats/Beelan-LoRaWAN/README.md

 At the very least, you should set the right type of board in config.h, most other values should be fine at their defaults.

+When using the US_915 you need to select which sub-band you will use, by default it is sub-band 6.

 Supported hardware
 ------------------
 This library is intended to be used with plain LoRa transceivers,